daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 shinyApp(ui = ui, server = server)
 ```

 This template is by itself a working minimal Shiny app that doesn't do much.
 It initializes an empty UI and an empty server, and runs an app using these empty parts.
 Copy this template into a new file named `app.R` in a new folder.
+A few things you should keep in mind:

+- It is **very important** that the name of the file is `app.R`, otherwise it would not be recognized as a Shiny app.
+- You should not have any R code after the `shinyApp(ui = ui, server = server)` line.
+That line needs to be the last line in your file.
-It is **very important** that the name of the file is `app.R`, otherwise it would not be recognized as a Shiny app.
-It is also **very important** that you place this app in its own folder, and not in a folder that already has other R scripts or files, unless those other files are used by your app.
+- It is good practice to place this app in its own folder, and not in a folder that already has other R scripts or files, unless those other files are used by your app.

 After saving the file, RStudio should recognize that this is a Shiny app, and you should see the usual *Run* button at the top change to *Run App*.